Understanding Series, Titles, and Issues on VerseDB

 - If you're browsing or searching, Title pages give you the full picture across all runs

-- You can collect and wishlist Issues, not Series or Titles
+- You can collect, wishlist, and mark as read at the Issue level only, not Series or Titles

-- When adding missing data, make sure youโre attaching new Issues to the correct Series (volume)
+- When adding missing data or contributing, make sure you're attaching new Issues to the correct Series (volume)

 Was this article helpful?